EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

 TODO: there must be a way to put all this the ASN.1 Module rather than just specifying it as text?

-## Notes on Generic Composite {#sec-generic-composite-kem}

-The `id-alg-composite-kem-KMAC128` and `id-alg-composite-kem-KMAC256` object identifiers are used for identifying a generic composite KEM algorithm.
-This allows arbitrary combinations of component key transport, key agreement and KEM algorithms without needing the combination to be pre-registered or standardized.
-Thes generic KEM composite algorithms use KMAC128 and KMAC256-based KEM combiners and so are intended for use with component KEM algorithms that target the 128 bit or 256 bit security levels respectively.

-When the `id-alg-composite-kem-KMAC128` or `id-alg-composite-kem-KMAC256` object identifiers are used with an `AlgorithmIdentifier`, the `AlgorithmIdentifier.parameters` MUST be of type `CompositeKemParams` containing an `AlgorithmIdentifier for each component algorithm in the same order as the ciphertexts appear in the corresponding `CompositeCiphertextValue`.

 # ASN.1 Module {#sec-asn1-module}